escape2020/school2021/spark/README.md

 ### Session 3

-For the last session, we will finish with concrete applications in the domain of astronomy: catalog & image manipulation, machine learning and streaming data (if time permits).
+For the last session, we will finish with concrete applications in the domain of astronomy: catalog & image manipulation and machine learning (if time permits).

 ## Pre-requisites